Quantum linear system algorithm with optimal queries to initial state preparation: Abstract

 \section{Abstract}

-The quantum linear system problem provides one of the most enticing sources of exponential quantum speedups, and its resolution underlies other interesting quantum algorithms for differential equations and eigenvalue processing.
-The goal is to produce a state proportional to the solution $A^{-1}|b\rangle$ of a linear system with accuracy $\epsilon$, by querying an oracle $O_A$ that block encodes the coefficient matrix and an oracle $O_b$ that prepares the initial state.
+\begin{adjustwidth}{-20pt}{-20pt} The quantum linear system problem provides one of the most enticing sources of exponential quantum speedups, and its resolution underlies other interesting quantum algorithms for differential equations and eigenvalue processing.
+The goal is to produce a state proportional to the solution $A^{-1}|b\rangle$ of a linear system, by querying an oracle $O_A$ that block encodes the coefficient matrix and an oracle $O_b$ that prepares the initial state.